Share twitter bluesky instagram facebook LinkedIn youtube tiktok

 Experiences

-Manuel Müller is a Helsinki-based expert for supranational democracy and the institutional reform of the European Union.
-His interests also include the EU as a community of law, the European public sphere, and narratives about the purpose and finality of supranational integration.
-Since 2011, he has been running the German/English blog “Der (europäische) Föderalist” (www.foederalist.eu).
-Since 2025, he is also a Visiting Professor at the College of Europe in Bruges.
+Manuel Müller is a political scientist based in Helsinki whose research focuses on the institutions of the European Union and supranational democracy.
+His areas of interest also include the EU as a legal community, the European public sphere, and narratives about the purpose and finality of supranational integration.
+Since 2011, he has been running the blog ‘Der (europäische) Föderalist’ (www.foederalist.eu).
+He has also been a visiting professor at the College of Europe in Bruges since 2025.

-Manuel Müller studied Contemporary History and Spanish Philology in Bamberg, Granada and Berlin and completed his doctoral thesis on the European public debate about the Maastricht treaty negotiations at the Humboldt-Universität zu Berlin.
-From 2019 to 2021, he was a Research Advisor and a Senior Researcher at Institut für Europäische Politik.
-Afterwards, he worked as a postdoctoral researcher at the University of Duisburg-Essen and as a Senior Research Fellow at the Finnish Institute of International Affairs (FIIA).
-He has also been a visiting researcher at the European University Institute (EUI) in Florence and at the University of Helsinki’s Centre of Excellence in Law, Identity and the European Narratives (Eurostorie).
+Manuel Müller studied modern and contemporary history and Hispanic studies in Bamberg, Granada and Berlin and received his doctorate from Humboldt University in Berlin with a thesis on the European public sphere and the Maastricht Treaty.
+From 2019 to 2021, he was a research fellow and senior researcher at the Institute for European Politics.
+He then worked as a research assistant at the University of Duisburg-Essen and as a senior research fellow at the Finnish Institute of International Affairs (FIIA).
+He was also a visiting scholar at the European University Institute (EUI) in Florence and at the Centre of Excellence in Law, Identity and the European Narratives (Eurostorie) at the University of Helsinki.

-Manuel Müller regularly writes and speaks about European institutional affairs and EU democracy.
-His journalistic articles have appeared in Die Zeit, Süddeutsche Zeitung, Blätter für deutsche und internationale Politik, and Helsingin Sanomat, among others.
-Since 2023, he writes a regular column on the European political party landscape for Europe.Table.
+Manuel Müller regularly publishes and speaks on issues relating to European democracy and EU reform.
+His articles have appeared in publications including Die Zeit, Süddeutsche Zeitung, Blätter für deutsche und internationale Politik and Helsingin Sanomat.
+Since 2023, he has been writing a regular column on the European party landscape for Europe.Table.

 Languages